hosilva/physrev_mplstyle/README.md

 plt.rcParams['figure.dpi'] = "300"
 ```

-The line `plt.rcParams['figure.dpi'] = "300"` is for convenience: it makes the otherwise small-sized figure appear larger
+The line `plt.rcParams['figure.dpi'] = "300"` is for convenience; it makes the otherwise small-sized figure appear larger
 when printed out in the notebook.

 A basic example is the following: